-With social media allowing us to have more connectivity than ever, it’s a good question.
-If there was ever a time to ditch letter-writing prompts and templates now would be the time in the age of instant messaging.
+It’s a worthwhile question.
+If there was ever a time to ditch letter writing prompts and templates, now would be the time.

-What letter-writing has to teach us about God’s Kingdom
+What letter writing can teach us about God’s Kingdom

 In the Gospels, Jesus uses parables to talk about how the coming of His Kingdom is anything but quick.
 It is slow but sure, like yeast and mustard seeds.
 Building Jesus’ Kingdom takes time and intentionality.